Specifications

 TinyPi becomes much easier to judge once it is forced into the same room as ESPboy, Pokitto, and 030S.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 TinyPi versus ESPboy is interesting because better value is the obvious angle.
 Compared with TinyPi, ESPboy makes the more obvious play for readers who care about better value.
 TinyPi versus Pokitto is interesting because better value is the obvious angle.
-More importantly, compared with TinyPi, Pokitto makes the more obvious play for readers who care about better value.
+Pokitto sits close enough to TinyPi to make the comparison meaningful, but different enough to sharpen the buying decision.
 TinyPi versus 030S is interesting because better value is the obvious angle.
-If TinyPi feels almost right but not quite, 030S is the sort of nearby detour that can completely change the shortlist.
+030S sits close enough to TinyPi to make the comparison meaningful, but different enough to sharpen the buying decision.

 Price, Availability, and Value Pressure